Lidar traffic enforcement: Detectors and jammers

 A lidar detector or laser detector is a passive device designed to detect infrared emissions, especially those of law enforcement agencies' lidar speed detection devices, and warn motorists that their speed is being measured.

 A limitation of lidar is that it cannot be used while a police car is in motion, because it requires the operator to actively target each vehicle, whereas traditional radar can be operated while the police officer is driving.
 Other restrictions include a precipitation-free environment, as the laser can produce erratic readings from airborne moisture or smoke.
 Popularity of lidar speed detection is on the rise, though, as costs decline, ease of operation approaches radar and existing radar equipment reaches its end-of-service life and is rotated out of service.

 Lidar detectors are generally less effective than radar detectors as the emissions they monitor are briefer, more concentrated and less easily scattered than radar.
 A motorist may therefore not have sufficient time to respond to the burst transmission of a lidar device, or the narrow beam might be focused on a specific part of a vehicle where the sensor cannot detect it.

 A laser jammer or lidar jammer is an electronic device used by drivers to prevent users of a LIDAR (or laser) gun from obtaining speed readings of their vehicle.
 Laser jammers are not to be confused with radar jammers.
+Many modern lidar devices feature anti-jamming modes that can defeat laser jammers.

 To jam LIDAR, laser jammers first must detect the emitted light, normally infrared light on the 904 nm wavelength.
 After detecting the lidar gun's light, the jammer will send out light on the same wavelength at a higher intensity, effectively confusing the gun into returning no speed reading.
 Newer laser jammer models can detect the pulse rate (the rate at which the gun takes distance measurements, upon which it bases the speed measurement) of the laser gun, and then emulate that pulse rate, further increasing the difficulty of getting an accurate reading from the laser gun.

 Because these jammers focus on blocking light emitted from laser guns, and not radio waves from radar guns, US federal laws prohibiting the use of radar jammers do not apply to these devices.
 While the U.S. Federal Communications Commission regulates transmission of radio waves, the U.S. Food and Drug Administration regulates light emissions.
-However, several states have passed laws that specifically prohibit the use of laser jammers, including: California, Colorado, Illinois, Iowa, Minnesota, South Carolina, Tennessee, Texas, Utah, and Virginia.
-The legality of laser jammers in Nebraska and Washington, D.C. is disputed.
+However, several states have passed laws that specifically prohibit the use of laser jammers, including: California, Colorado, Illinois, Iowa, Minnesota, Oklahoma, South Carolina, Tennessee, Texas, Utah, and Virginia.
+Washington, D.C. prohibits radar detection and jamming devices, but the regulation predates laser technology and does not explicitly address laser jammers.
+Nebraska is frequently listed as illegal, but its statute prohibits "radar transmission devices" and does not address laser jammers.